odoo/sfu/README.md

 ## HTTP API

-- GET `/v1/stats`: returns the server statistics in JSON:
+- GET `/v1/stats`: returns the server statistics as an array with one entry per channel, in JSON:
     ```json
-    [ // one array entry per channel
+    [
         {
             "createDate": "2023-10-25T04:57:45.453Z",
             "uuid": "86079c25-9cf8-4d58-9dea-cef44cf845e2",